Bagster/Projects/MSX/ASM/DOS/Fonts/ReadMe.md

-## Fonts
+## Fonts for DOS

-Example code on how to load a Font in to VRAM.
+Example code on how to load a Font into VRAM for DOS.
 Works in Mode 40 and Mode 80.

 Assembled with SJASM